lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 ## Archive
 # Done
 ## 2021-12-25
+- Stripe event verification works.
 - I could use canonical url to customize the twitter image url!!
 - for timeline generation, limit the number of days to 30.
 For graph, limit to how many fit in the graph, or change interval
 - Add "deadline has passed" warning in settings.
 - Stripe promotion codes work.
 - Improved the landing page a bit.
 Cleaner, pricing and sharing incentive.
 - Writing streak and chart now interactively display todays words.
-- Better way to load toady's stats into the timeline
+- Better way to load today's stats into the timeline
 - Add pretty react number inputs with words placeholder in them.
 ## 2021-12-24
 - Figured out improvmx domain forwarding.